The number of solutions of a random system of polynomials over a finite field: Introduction

-In Section \ref{sec:prelim}, the probabilistic background for our discussion is rigorously established.
-We note that the meanings of Theorems \ref{thm: ringmain1} and \ref{thm: main1} change slightly when $K$ and $V$ are finite versus when they have infinite cardinality.
-To be precise, in the latter case, the two theorems respectively concern \emph{density} rather than probability.
-This change is necessitated by the fact that there is no uniform distribution on a countably infinite set.
-In Section \ref{sec:ringsec}, we will prove Theorem \ref{thm: ringmain1} using an algebraic and combinatorial argument.
-Finally, in Section \ref{sec:finitefieldsec}, Theorem \ref{thm: main1} is proven using elementary linear algebra and probability, and in Section \ref{sec:conclusion}, we summarize the main results and give some suggestions for future work.
+In Section \ref{sec:prelim}, we discuss the algebraic and probabilistic background for our discussion.
+In Section \ref{sec:finitefieldsec}, we prove Theorem \ref{thm:main1} using an elementary linear-algebraic argument.
+In Section \ref{sec:ringsec}, we prove Theorem \ref{thm:ringmain1} using an algebraic and combinatorial argument.
+Finally, in Section \ref{sec:conclusion}, we summarize the main results and give some suggestions for future work.

-\acknowledgement The author would like to thank Han-Bom Moon for many helpful conversations, and his continued support in the writing of this paper.